gunvirranu/block-grid/README.md

 `block-grid` gives you a fixed size, two-dimensional array, with a blocked memory representation.
 This has the sweet benefit of being much more cache-friendly if you're often accessing nearby coordinates.

+This library works and is stable, and will not be worked on actively.
+I am more than happy to review PRs if there's a need :)

 ## Features

 - Can store any type